ragvendra3898/Retrieve_country_data/README.md

 conda info --envs

 # Step3
-Now to use the project_env run the following command: conda activate project_env
+Now to use the project_env run the following command
+conda activate project_env

 # Step4